 Nope, Laura, don’t agree that you have to have a large garden to opt solely for formality and symmetry.
 Especially at this time of the year when everything out there looks so…meh.

-A formal garden of whatever size is usually much less labour-intensive, making it perfect for busy millennials wanting to recuperate from the trauma of UK’s rail network by having a beer or two in a controlled outdoor space.
+A formal garden of whatever size is usually much less labour-intensive, making it perfect for busy millennials wanting to recuperate from the trauma of UK’s rail network by having a beer or two while pondering the pace of world events.
 You can achieve symmetrical lines with shaped evergreens like box, holly, Pittosporum, etc. which emphasise patterns reminiscent of early English or 17th Century French gardens.

 True, these gardens don’t change much through the year so if, like me, you prefer a bit more of the ‘doing’ of it, try planting blocks or ribbons of bulbs in your grass (or in pots?).
 It’s a great way of adding colour and life to a rather static scene.
 Snowdrops, leading on to Muscari, daffodils, tulips…… Still room for creativity, in other words, while not throwing out the satisfaction of pattern and order.

 I could cope, I think, with a more formal easy-to-manage garden once my fingers are too arthritic to wield a trowel with any aplomb, and an afternoon watching Cash in the Attic carries greater allure than pruning the roses in the drizzle.
 But I would need a touch of flower-power, a possibility of random messiness, to remind me that I AM in a garden.
 Cake AND eat it, please..

 Well considering that Laura has been tone deaf and completely arhythmic from a very young age, a musical fugue was always going to be beyond her, but oh-uh bulbs in the lawn Elaine – lets just think that through shall we?